-You can currently only buy health insurance if you have a life-changing event.
-Certain events, including losing job-based coverage, moving, getting married, and having a baby all make you eligible for a Special Enrollment Period.
+If you filed your Colorado state tax return and checked a box to find out if you qualify for free or low-cost health insurance, you may qualify for a Special Enrollment Period.
+And for others, you can still buy health insurance if you have a life-changing event.
+Certain events, including losing job-based coverage, moving, getting married, and having a baby all make you eligible for a special enrollment period.
 Otherwise, almost all Coloradans can buy health insurance during the Open Enrollment period, which begins Nov.
-1, 2021.
+1.

 When you can sign up